-Karen will soon be appearing on Irish cinema screens in the new Irish movie The Bright Side, in which she plays a major role.
+Karen appeared on Irish cinema screens in the new Irish movie The Bright Side, in which she plays a major role.
 Directed by Ruth Meehan and based on the memoir by former Nuala, Anne Gildea, The Bright Side follows the fortunes of a stand-up comedian who gets breast cancer.

 "It was a huge privilege to be involved in such an important film," says Karen.
 "I'm very excited by the project.

 Karen's Writing News!

 In 2019, Karen was commissioned by Finland's national broadcaster, YLE, to write a ten-part radio comedy series, The Choir.
 Broadcast in spring 2020, this faux documentary follows nine hilarious characters as they fight for the survival of their beloved choir.